-Science Popularization: Transition and persistence in the double burden of malnutrition and overweight or obesity: Evidence from South Africa
+Science Communication: Transition and persistence in the double burden of malnutrition and overweight or obesity: Evidence from South Africa

-The aim of this post is to simplify and popularize the paper.
+The aim of this post is to simplify the paper published in Food Policy.

 Summary

-The double burden is partly attributed to the simultaneous progression of economic development and the nutrition transition.
-As a result, while undernutrition is stagnating or declining slightly, obesity is increasing dramatically in many countries.
-To study this phenomenon and its dynamics, we use South Africa as an example, where the prevalence of stunting among children was 27.4% in 2020, while the prevalence of overweight or obesity among women was 67.2%.
-This country is the most affected by the obesity epidemic in sub-Saharan Africa and undernutrition persists, especially in the poorest communities.
+The double burden of malnutrition is partly attributed to the simultaneous progression of economic development and the nutrition transition.
+Consequently, while undernutrition remains stable or experiences only marginal declines, obesity is dramatically increasing in many countries.
+To examine this phenomenon and its dynamics, we use South Africa as an example.
+This country faces the most severe obesity epidemic in sub-Saharan Africa, and undernutrition persists, particularly in its most impoverished communities.

-Our analysis focuses on the household level.
-We define a double-burdened household as a household in which there is at least one overweight/obese individual and at least one underweight individual residing in the same household.
-We are interested in finding out whether this nutritional status is persistent or transitory at the household level in South Africa.
-We also define another type of household, the overweight/obese household (OVOB), defined as a household in which there is at least one overweight/obese individual but no underweight individual.
-As for DBM, we also seek to identify whether these households remain in this status over survey periods or whether it is transitory.
+Our analysis is centered on the household level.
+We define a ‘double-burdened household’ as one where at least one individual is overweight or obese, while at least one other household member is underweight.
+Our primary focus is to determine whether this nutritional status is persistent or temporary at the household level.
+Additionally, we introduce another category of household, namely, the ‘overweight/obese household’ (OVOB), defined as a household with at least one overweight or obese member but no underweight individuals.
+We also aim to ascertain whether this status is maintained over consecutive survey periods or if it is a temporary occurrence.

 Our results suggest that DBM is a transitory nutritional status, as it is more likely that a DBM household will not remain so from one survey period to the next.
-Our analysis also reveals which households are more likely to be double-burdened, namely households with a less educated head, urban households, ethnic minorities households.
-Regarding the results of the other nutritional status studied, OVOB households, it seems that these are, on the opposite, more likely to maintain this nutritional status.
+Furthermore, our analysis highlights specific characteristics associated with a higher likelihood of being double-burdened, including households with less educated heads, urban households, and ethnic minority households.
+In contrast, when examining the results for the other nutritional status under consideration, OVOB households, it appears that these households are more likely to maintain this nutritional status over time.

-The double burden is a growing public health problem in developing countries and requires specific policy interventions, namely double-duty actions.
-These aim to simultaneously address undernutrition, overweight, obesity, and diet-related non-communicable diseases.
-These initiatives may consist of new policy proposals or existing interventions that address one form of malnutrition but scale up to address the multiple forms associated with the DBM.
+The double burden represents a burgeoning public health challenge in developing nations, necessitating targeted policy interventions known as ‘double-duty actions’.
+These actions are designed to concurrently tackle issues of undernutrition, overweight, obesity, and diet-related non-communicable diseases.
+Double-duty actions may encompass both new policy proposals and the expansion of existing interventions initially focused on addressing a single aspect of malnutrition but now broadened to encompass the multiple facets associated with the DBM.

 To go further